-Influencer Marketing Benchmarks Report 2019 found that Malaysian social media influencers are less influencing with audience quality benchmark of 31.2% compared to neighbouring Indonesia and Thailand with 51.3% and 37.9% respectively.
+Influencer Marketing Benchmarks Report 2019 found that Malaysian social media influencers are less influential with an audience quality benchmark of 31.2% compared to neighbouring Indonesia and Thailand with 51.3% and 37.9% respectively.

 This is because most Malaysian social media influencers are followed by fake accounts or inactive users, and are reluctant to be transparent with sponsored contents.

 Everyone loves social media influencers because they always make life look better.
-They are also a powerful marketing tool, with famous brands lining up to pay them for a positive review of their products to influence more potential customers.
+They are also a powerful marketing tool, with famous brands lining up to pay them for a positive review of their products and influence potential customers.

-With the amount of followers each of these influencers has, they can also start nonsensical challenges on the internet, such as the backfired #JanganBayarChallenge (#DontPayChallenge) that invited backlashes from all corners.
+With the number of followers each of these influencers has, they can also start nonsensical challenges on the internet, such as the backfired #JanganBayarChallenge (#DontPayChallenge) that garnered backlash from all corners.

 Other than Facebook, Twitter, and Instafamous, becoming a YouTuber also opens a path to a seemingly successful life.
-Recording videos of themselves playing games or opening random boxes, and theirs pets caught in funny actions can simply earn them good money.
+Recording videos of themselves playing games or opening random boxes, or theirs pets caught in doing funny actions can earn them good money.

 Instant popularity, sponsored lifestyle, and decent money

-Social media influencers are everyday people who share about their daily lives on the internet, except for thousands, possibly millions, of followers to see.
+Social media influencers are everyday people who share their daily lives on the internet, for thousands, possibly millions, of followers to see.

 With a selfie gaining increasing likes and a video going viral, these influencers receive widespread and instant popularity.
 They are admired for their attractiveness and praised for their creativity.

 In the marketing world, social media influencers are sponsored to write or show positive reviews of a product as a promotion.
-Taking fashion as an example, an influencer benefits from the product by wearing it and posing beautifully for a photo worth for a thousand likes, while at the same time earning profits for the brand.
+Take fashion for example, an influencer benefits from the product by wearing it and posing beautifully for a photo worth a thousand likes, while at the same time earning profits for the brand.